madmax983/Lightning-Data-Grid/README.md

 </pre>
 </code>

 columns: Column definition of the data grid.
 Requires name and label or rendering.
-Any properties you set here will get populated down to the column.
+Any properties you set here will get populated down to the cell decorators and cell editors.

 rowsDisplayed: How many rows are initially rendered.
 Control how big the table is!